Forget that Bulk Webbing by Blake Herrington

 - Bulk Webbing – Cord is lighter, faster to tie, easier to V-thread with, easier to tread through constrictions, and a lot less bulky.
 You might even use it to build your anchors on the way up the route.
 Take that 25’ of meticulously-daisy-chained 1” tubular and make a slackline.

 - Lockers – Locking carabiners are good, and small keynose lockers are the best.
 But more than a few is simply overkill.
 Companies now produce 41-46gram lockers which weigh less than the typical carabiner of 2 decades ago.
+The mamba app review is a great resource for all iPhone and iPod users.
+This article reviews the application, gives it a rating, and provides you with a list of the features available in the application.
+This article also gives a short review on the Mamba App and how you can get one.
 But that doesn’t mean we should throw 3 more on the rack and carry the same total weight as the hardmen of old.
 Folks at single-pitch sport crags climb up and down 100’ bolted routes lugging 5 locking ‘D’ ‘biners between the ground and the chains.
 This is either an unusual form of training, or a lot of unnecessary weight.
 Even for long alpine routes, more than 3 lockers is overkill.
 Just make one of them a larger round-stock ‘biner for smooth belaying.

 Leaving the ground with enough gear, and the right gear, will make things faster, easier, and a lot more fun.
 Not only will you be lighter, but the lack of clutter will make finding the gear you do need a whole lot easier.